 Sky: Children of Light

-Created by the minds behind Journey, thatgamecompany really knows how to make minimalistic games appealing.
+Created by the minds behind Journey, thatgamecompany really knows how to make minimalist games appealing.
 With simple controls and fantastic visuals, you play through a community filled adventure with little hand-holding and the ability to explore and sail across the wind.
 There’s no other experience like it on mobile devices.

 Mobile games were stronger than ever this year, and thankfully paid games are slowly making a comeback.
 There were quite a few heavy hitters this year, and for once, it was actually a tough choice picking the top mobile games this year.